Wilfred Bradley, Sergeant 60517, 2nd/6th Bn. Manchester Regiment

-In Macclesfield, Sergeant Wilfred Bradley is commemorated on the Park Green, Town Hall and St Michael’s Church war memorials.
+In Macclesfield, Sergeant Wilfred Bradley is commemorated on the Park Green, Town Hall, St Michael’s Church and Trinity Wesleyan Methodist Church war memorials.
 The floral tributes laid when the Macclesfield Park Green War Memorial was unveiled on 21st September 1921 included one with the words “To our dear son, Sergeant W. Bradley, 6th Manchester Regiment.”

 Brother of Lance-Corporal J W Bradley, who served in France with the King’s Liverpool Regt; and Private Albert Bradley, who served with the Monmouthshire Regt, and later as Private 498313 with 570th (Agriculture) Labour Corps.

 Census (England & Wales): 1901, 1911